 Banking

-Converting a large non-performing corporate loan into equity shares of the borrower company.
+Converting a non-performing corporate loan into equity shares in the borrower company.

 💡 Accountant's Note